-This Act is reprinted as at 1 May 1998.
-The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).
+This Act is reprinted as at 3 December 1998.
+The reprint-

+- shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)) - incorporates all necessary consequential amendments, whether of punctuation, numbering or another kind (Reprints Act 1992 s 5(d)).